 I didn’t know if this would be possible myself, so I did some research.

-If you have old packages of Fimo clay lying around that have gotten old and hard, it seems that you can make them soft again, by just adding water and knead it.
+If you have old packages of Fimo clay lying around that have gotten old and hard, it seems that you can make them soft again, by just adding water and kneading it.

 If that doesn’t work, try to fill a hot-water bag with hot water.
 Cover it with aluminum foil and put the clay on top.
 Cover again with more aluminum foil and wait a few minutes.
 It should be soft enough again to start kneading.